Dennis M. Ogawa: Career

-After completing his graduate work at UCLA, Ogawa came to the University of Hawaii at Manoa in 1969 as an assistant professor in the Speech Department.
-Stemming from his interest in Japanese American studies, he helped establish the Department of Ethnic Studies at UH and served as its director from its inception in 1970 to 1972.
+After completing his graduate work at UCLA, Ogawa came to the University of Hawaiʻi at Mānoa in 1969 as an assistant professor in the Speech Department.
+Stemming from his interest in Japanese American studies, he helped establish the Department of Ethnic Studies at University of Hawaiʻi at Mānoa and served as its director from its inception in 1970 to 1972.

 He accepted a position as an associate professor in the Department of American Studies in 1971 and was promoted to professor in 1978, a position which he still holds today.
 Ogawa was graduate chair of American studies from 2001 to 2003 and chair of American studies from 2003 to 2007.

 In 2016 he was awarded the Order of the Rising Sun, 3rd class (Gold Rays with neck ribbon).